 His research interests span all of Interventional Cardiology, with a particular emphasis on coronary physiology and the improvement of patient outcomes through tailored therapy.

-His work has been recognised with multiple national and international prizes, most notably the Best Abstract/Young Investigator award at EuroPCR in Paris in May 2018, and the American Heart Association Scientific Sessions Samuel A. Levine Young Clinical Investigator Award in Chicago in November 2018.
+His work has been recognised with multiple national and international prizes, most notably the Best Abstract/Young Investigator award at EuroPCR in Paris in May 2018, the American Heart Association Scientific Sessions Samuel A. Levine Young Clinical Investigator Award in Chicago in November 2018, and the American College Of Cardiology Young Author Achievement Award at the American College of Cardiology Scientific Sessions in New Orleans in 2019.